mstocco/mariostoc.co/content/traininglog/20210516-ironman2021-15weeksout.md

 The ride home was a flatter waterfront route from _Gonzales_ to _James Bay_, then through _Esquimalt_ to _Colville_.
 The wind off the water was COLD this morning.
 I was in full tights and a heavy cycling jacket too.
 Effort was easy.

+### BEDTIME AT 1700

+This afternoon, I felt like I was **hit by a truck**.
+Cold, shivers, and a headache.
+I went to bed at stayed there until morning.
+I am not sure if this is a reaction to life stress from this week or (likely) the after-effects of the Moderna vaccine from [last week](ironman2021-16weeksout?thu).

 <!---->
 ## FRIDAY MAY 21
 Sleep **-** | Fatigue **-** | Stress **-** | Soreness **-**